qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/wms.rst

  * If you look at the logs in the following sections you should get a better understanding on what's happening.
- * It would be interresting for you to restart Apache and look in the QGIS Server log.
+ * By restarting Apache while looking in the QGIS Server log you can find some extra pointers on how things work.

 GetMap requests
 -------------------------------------------------------------------------------